fabric8io/fabric8/docs/profiles.md

 ##### Disabling quickstarts

-This allows easily to disable importing the quickstarts, by either deleting the `io.fabric8.import.profiles.properties` file, or disable the above line,  by prefixing the line with the `#` character, or setting the environment variable `FABRIC8_IMPORT_PROFILE_URLS` to the value `false`.
+The import of the quickstart profiles is easily disabled, by either deleting the `io.fabric8.import.profiles.properties` file, or disable the above line,  by prefixing the line with the `#` character, or setting the environment variable `FABRIC8_IMPORT_PROFILE_URLS` to the value `false`.

 #### Documenting profiles